 Plan and implement short term, medium-term and long term goals

 Provide cultural mentoring that support and encourage youth to connect with their cultural heritage and identity.

-Our Team of qualified and registered Counsellors provide a safe and family centred service for children, young people and their families who have a high level of needs, neglect and serious social issues.
-It is delivered with consideration of cultural needs and targeted goals and solution outcomes are identified for each family at the beginning.
-The aim is to ensure persistent and complex needs are stabilised and addressed
+Our team of qualified and registered Counsellors provide a safe and family-centred service for children, young people and their families who have a high level of needs, neglect and pressing social issues.
+It is delivered with consideration of cultural needs, and targeted goals and solution outcomes are identified for each family at the beginning.
+The aim is to ensure that persistent and complex needs are stabilised and addressed

 Types of supports include;